xslim/VimIOS/readme.md

 # VimIOS - A port of Vim to iOS 9+

-Disclaimer: This is a side project of mine - no promises and no warranties.
+*Disclaimer*: This is a side project of mine - no promises and no warranties.
 If you like it, feel free to let me know, and please feel free to improve on it, there is a lot to do.

 This project is based on the [Vim port of applidium](https://github.com/applidium/Vim), which has been inactive for a few years.
 Nonetheless, it is a full port of Vim, but since its inceptions, iOS has gained many features of which this port did not take advantage.
 I large parts of it with the goal of improving the Vim experience under iOS 9, in particular on iPads with an external keyboard.